bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 The `MongoBundle` helps us a ton, from having type safety, to event-driven approach for working with documents, behaviors, integration with Nova, easy-to-use transactions and migrations.
 It provides a foundation for scalable code and is ofcourse used by the infamous [X-Framework](x-framework-introduction).

+### Boilerplates

+Create a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) free instance of a database and you can use.
+Boilerplate comming soon.

 ### Challenges

 - How do you link two collections, what variables do you use inside the Collection?
 (1p)